cabal-club/cable/readme.md

 - The latest `post/topic` post to channel, made by any user, regardless of current or past membership.

+Here "latest" means the relevant post with greatest causal ordering, and, if that's not possible, the greatest timestamp.
+See "Chat Message Sorting" for more details on links and causal ordering.

 ## Client
 An running instance of an implementation of cable.